 Thank You from Our Surprise and Goodyear Assisted Living Homes

-What a wonderful day we had.
+What a wonderful day we had participate in activities for seniors that love sports in assisted living.
 We really appreciate and personally thank the staff and players from the Desert Edge High School Scorpion football team.
 These boys selflessly gave up their time to make it a very special day for our residents.

 We would also like to thank all the volunteers and staff at the Goodyear Ballpark.
 They went out of their way to make sure all our residents really enjoyed themselves in a safe and fun environment.